Martha Wayne: Murder

 Since her death, Martha Wayne has only appeared in the Batman series in flashback and in the occasional out-of-body experience or hallucination.
 Her most significant appearance in this latter category is in the miniseries Batman: Death and the Maidens by Greg Rucka.
 In this story, Batman ingests an elixir given to him by his enemy Ra's al Ghul, and believes he is having a conversation with his dead parents.
 Martha is depicted here as a beautiful woman whose face is marred by a bleeding bullet wound, suggesting that Bruce remembers her this way because he has become 'focused' on her death rather than her life, the wound vanishing after she forces him to acknowledge that issue.
 Martha strongly disapproves of her son's costumed crusade, fearing he has thrown away his chance for happiness, although her husband notes that they disapprove of what being Batman has cost Bruce rather than disapproving of Batman himself.
 As she and Thomas depart, they assure Bruce that just because the passing of time has lessened his grief does not mean that he no longer cares for them, and, as a result, Bruce is able to accept that he is Batman because he chooses to be, not because he has to be.

 In Jeph Loeb's Batman stories, Bruce feels responsible for his parents' murder because he advised Martha to wear the infamous pearl necklace the night she was murdered.
 Had she not worn it, the mugger might have not killed them, or even have been attracted to them.
-In Death and the Maidens she claims that the pearls were fakes, and that she wouldn't have worn real ones simply to go to the theater.
+In Death and the Maidens she claims that the pearls were fakes, and that she would not have worn real ones simply to go to the theater.
 As this experience may have been merely a hallucination, it is unknown whether or not this is true.

 Alleged double life

 The Batman R.I.P. storyline reveals that the Kanes hired a detective to prowl about the circumstances of her death, suspecting that Thomas Wayne married her for her money.

 Many years later, the detective hired by the Kanes presents to Commissioner Gordon a dossier describing Martha as a helpless, frail woman hooked on drugs by an abusive husband, who frequently indulged in orgies and extramarital affairs, taking Alfred Pennyworth as her lover.
-However, the villainous Simon Hurt, head of the Black Glove cabal, bent on getting revenge on Batman admits that the stories and supposed evidence are clever forgeries designed to break Batman.
+Simon Hurt, head of the Black Glove cabal, admits that the stories and supposed evidence are clever forgeries designed to break Batman.